caleb221/Arduino-Plant-webserver/README.md

       --> currently there are a few if statements that convert the raw input to something more readable by a human, but as with everything it can be improved.
+            --> DONE! please see NodeFarm.ino for a description of the JSON data stream over the websocket
       Implement websockets instead of AJAX polling
+      --> DONE! please see NodeFarm.ino for updated code and hardware!
  If you have any suggestions, questions, comments or concerns please feel free to let me know!
  Thanks for looking!
  -Caleb